jegb/drh-robotics-ros/ros/ardros/ArdrosReadMe.txt

 roscore

 In Terminal 2
-roscd playground
+roscd ardros
-roslaunch playground default.launch
+roslaunch ardros default.launch

-Note: Without using a launch file it could be started this way: rosrun playground arduino.py
+Note: Without using a launch file it could be started this way: rosrun ardros arduino.py

 In Terminal 3:
 rosrun rviz rviz